jewelsofthought/neshama/site/posts/freedom/week_4/netzach.md

 In a deepening silence, allow yourself to open to the flow of energy, the force that causes a particular sensation.
 Before defining the sensation, bask in the blessing of that outpouring.
 After it becomes defined, a felt sensation, as it always shall, remain with that which is not yet named in the sensation itself.

 Focus on the letter and on the sound of the Name of G-d.
-Let _Adonai Tzva’ot_ provide the daily mantra for the week, reminding you of that which lies beyond all sensation, all experience.
+Let _Adonai Tzva'ot_ provide the daily mantra for the week, reminding you of that which lies beyond all sensation, all experience.

 </div>

 <h3>Reflections</h3>

-[^1]: It is similar to the process of understanding the _I’Ching_, the interplay between the masculine and the feminine, dark and light, represented by the Yin and the Yang&mdash;both of which are essential for the wheel to continue turning.
+[^1]: It is similar to the process of understanding the _I'Ching_, the interplay between the masculine and the feminine, dark and light, represented by the Yin and the Yang&mdash;both of which are essential for the wheel to continue turning.